Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/README.md

 > Systems do not fail suddenly.
 >
-> They fragment, branch, and leave the structure
+> They lose coherence, fragment, and leave
-> that sustains them.
+> the structure that sustains them.
 ---

 # 📂 Repository Structure